 Bandsaw blades come with various teeth per inch (TPI) and multiple thicknesses.
 You can use these blades to achieve multiple woodwork effects, including resawing wood to create mirror-image grain patterns, slicing off thin veneer slices, and rip cutting for resetting edges or trimming a piece of timber to size.

 There are two main measurements to be aware of on a bandsaw — the cutting height and the throat capacity.

 The former determines the thickness of the material you can feed the bandsaw, ranging between 80mm and 150mm on our shortlist.

 The latter describes how much wood you can push through before it hits the side of the machine.
-Larger throat capacities are generally beneficial for jobs such as resawing, though any bandsaw should be sufficient for domestic and modest commercial applications.
+Larger throat capacities are generally beneficial for resawing, though any bandsaw should be sufficient for domestic and modest commercial applications.

 All the bandsaws on our list share several key features, including:

 - A table tilted to an angle of 45 degrees enables various cuts, from mitre and bevel cutting to ripping.